TahaAslani/PharmBERT/README.md

-Download all files of the train data https://osf.io/6h9q4/ and save it in OSF/train
+Download all files of the train data https://osf.io/6h9q4/ and save it in adr_data/train

-Download all files of the test data https://osf.io/n84w3/ and save it in OSF/test
+Download all files of the test data https://osf.io/n84w3/ and save it in adr_data/test

 Convert data to json format:
 ```
-python prepare_ard_data.py -d OSF -m bert-base-cased -o json_tokens_cased
+python prepare_ard_data.py -d adr_data -m bert-base-cased -o json_tokens_cased
 ```
 Run the pipeline
 ```